Postdoctoral Research Associate in vascular research at Washington University School of Medicine

 4. First author papers in premier journals

 The postdoc associate should be eligible for employment in the U.S. Start date is immediate.
-This is a non-tenure, benefit-eligible position.
-PI will help the postdoc associate develop his/her career by providing a highly interactive and exciting research environment and by encouraging the preparation of research papers, application of postdoctoral fellowships, and participation at national meetings.
+PI will help the postdoc associate develop his/her career by providing a highly interactive and exciting research environment and by encouraging the preparation of research papers, application of fellowships, and participation at national meetings.

-For the consideration, please email 1) a statement of career goal (limit: 1 page), 2) a CV (limit: 3 pages), and 3) contact information of 3 referees (email address and phone number) to
+For the consideration, please email 1) a statement of career goal (limit: 1 page), 2) a CV (limit: 3 pages), and 3) contact information of 3 references (email address and phone number) to

 Jaehyung (Gus) Cho, Ph.D.